malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ```
 ![tictactoe11](/assets/images/rl_tictactoe/tictactoe11.svg){:height="15%" width="15%"}
 Here we see the dictionary entry for `'6759'` contains another dictionary in which a weight is assigned for each available move (1, 2, 3, 4, and 8).
-- The `update_policy` function is run after each game of tic-tac-toe.
-If the reinforcement learner wins a game, it will be "rewarded" by positively incrementing the weight of the moves it made (in `self.policy`).
+- The `update_policy()` function is run after each game of tic-tac-toe.
+If the reinforcement learner wins a game, it will be "rewarded" by positively incrementing the weight of the moves it made (in `self.policy`).<br>
-Note that not all moves are rewarded equally.
-For the following board where <span style="color:blue;">**X**</span> won (represented by `[[6,7,1,4],[5,9,2]]`), the winning move <span style="color:blue;">`4`</span> is awarded a full 0.1 points, the second-to-last move is awarded 0.05 points, all the way down to 0.0125 points for the first move (<span style="color:blue;">`6`</span>).
+**Note:** Not all moves are rewarded equally.
+Moves later in the game (e.g. the winning move) receive the greatest reward.
+For the following board where <span style="color:blue;">**X**</span> won (represented by `[[6,7,1,4],[5,9,2]]`), the winning move on space <span style="color:blue;">`4`</span> is awarded a full 0.1 points, the second-to-last move is awarded 0.05 points, all the way down to 0.0125 points for the first move (<span style="color:blue;">`6`</span>).
 ![tictactoe13](/assets/images/rl_tictactoe/tictactoe13.svg){:height="60%" width="60%"}
-- By the way, the policy entry does not actually contain probabilities.
-It's just the sum of all the rewards that have been applied.
-In fact it's possible for the policy entry to contain negative values:
+- Technical note: The policy entry does not contain probabilities.
+The policy entry holds the sum of all the rewards from `update_policy()`.
+It's possible for a policy entry to contain negative values (e.g. if the reinforcement learner loses a lot).
+But probabilities cannot be negative, so these values cannot be used directly for move selection! 🤔
 ```
 {'6759': {1: 4.17,
           2: -5.37,